From the Rector: Holy Souls, Diocesan Profile, Love of the Poor, and Marian Titles

 November is the month of Holy Souls when we ponder Christian mysteries such as heaven and hell, the resurrection of the dead, and the advent of Jesus Christ.
 All Hallows-tide begins the month with All Saints and All Souls, and in some churches that enjoy the daily mass, free days in the liturgical calendar of November are celebrated with requiem masses.
 The last Sunday of the liturgical year is November 23, when we celebrate the Solemnity of Christ the King in conjunction with the Feast of the Holy Sovereigns, and by November 30 the First Sunday of Advent will be upon us.

 We express our congratulations to the Reid-Tadaki family for the baptism of their daughter, Hanako, at last Saturday's All Saints High Mass.
-She was so ready for the refreshing baptismal waters that she practically crawled into the font!
 Gratitude is also due to the altar guild, servers, and choir for their dedication demonstrated at All Saints and All Souls.
 The All Saints potluck party on Saturday night was a festive affair, and many were visibly moved by the dignity of the All Souls Requiem Mass on Sunday.
 We are fortunate the parish has the human resources to observe both of these days with their respective nuances.
 If you were not able to attend both feasts this year, mark your calendar for next year.

-All of this reminds us that within a short month we will be celebrating the Immaculate Conception of the Blessed Virgin Mary on Monday, December 8 - a day full of joy that readies us for the wonders of Christmas.
+Speaking of Mary, within a short month we will be celebrating the Immaculate Conception of the Blessed Virgin Mary on Monday, December 8 - a day full of joy that readies us for the wonders of Christmas.
 Join us for the High Mass at 7:00 pm.

 Father Paul Lillie